hambonesoftware/FluidRAG/rag-app/README.md

 Phase 1 established the project skeleton (tooling, boot scripts, static frontend).
 Phase 2 adds a production-ready OpenRouter client with retry logic, structured streaming, and embedding support while preserving the offline-first defaults.
 Phase 3 introduces the upload normalization + parser fan-out/fan-in services, FastAPI routes, and an offline benchmark harness.
+Phase 7 wires the orchestrator API layer so the entire pipeline can be triggered and inspected through dedicated routes.

 ## Getting Started